-While caltrops were extensively used during the medieval times, their history can be traced back to ancient times when they were used by the armies of Alexander the Great during the Battle of Gaugamela in Persia.
+While caltrops were extensively used during medieval times, their history can be traced back to ancient times when they were used by the armies of Alexander the Great during the Battle of Gaugamela in Persia.
 This war was fought in 331BC and the caltrops used in the war were made of iron.
-During the medieval times, caltrop was mainly used by foot soldiers since it was relatively less expensive among medieval weapons.

-Caltrops were extremely effective and viable as medieval defence weapons.
+Caltrops were extremely effective and viable as medieval defense weapons.
 This was not only due to the fact they effectively halted the advancement of the approaching armies but also because they were quite cheap and thus did not strain the finances of the defending armies.
-Mostly caltrops served as the first line of defence with the other weapons concealed in the background.
+Mostly caltrops served as the first line of defense with the other weapons concealed in the background.

 The use of medieval caltrops did not cease, although the shape of these medieval weapons was constantly refined with the passage of time.
 Thus medieval caltrops ceased to be used in their original form and were replaced by various other modern forms which were more effective for modern warfare.
 One reason for the declining popularity of medieval caltrops was the increasing use of gunpowder weapons.

-Various medieval defensive weapons were used in battles during the medieval times, and the caltrop was a popular one among these weapons.
-This was a four edged iron weapon with one edge pointing upwards and hurting the hoofs of the advancing horses.
+Various medieval defensive weapons were used in battles during medieval times, and the caltrop was a popular one among these weapons.
+This was a four-edged iron weapon with one edge pointing upwards and hurting the hoofs of the advancing horses.
 As time passed, various types of caltrops were developed but their usage declined with the growing use of gunpowder.

 We hope you enjoyed learning about caltrops which were used extensively in the medieval world.
-Caltrops were a cruel weapon that injured horses feet but were very effective in halting the cavalry.
-You can learn a lot more about different types medieval weapons like the caltrop by looking at the links at the bottom of this article on medieval caltrop weapons.
+Caltrops were a cruel weapon that injured horses’ feet but was very effective in halting the cavalry.
+You can learn a lot more about different types of medieval weapons like the caltrop by looking at the links at the bottom of this article on medieval caltrop weapons.